kovaleskima/kovaleskima.github.io/docs/index.md

 layout: default
 ---

-I'm a first year graduate student in Applied and Computational Mathematics (ACM) at the University of Washington.
+I'm a first year PhD student in Physical Oceanography at the University of Washington, advised by Georgy Manucharyan.
+My current research is focused on advancing seasonal sea ice breakup modeling.

 I graduated from Missouri S&T summa cum laude in May 2024 with a B.S. in Applied Mathematics.

-I have accepted an offer to pursue a PhD in Physical Oceanography at the University of Washinton starting in Autumn 2025!
+Before coming to the University of Washington, I was involved with applied math and machine learning research projects at Missouri S&T and the University of Missouri, as well as a brief stint as a software engineering intern at United Launch Alliance (ULA) working on Vulcan Centaur.

+My work is an amalgamation of applied mathematics, software engineering and environmental science.

-In my free time I also love to rock climb!
+In my free time I also love rock climbing and mountaineering!

 ## Links
 Contact:  <span><a href="mailto:makov@uw.edu">makov@uw.edu</a></span><br>